by Cathrine Raben Davidsen

 As an entry point to the collaboration with Royal Copenhagen, Raben Davidsen has found inspiration in German Bellarmine stoneware from the 16th and 17th centuries and face-mask urns from the late Bronze Age.
 The characteristic feature of the ceramics, later known as Bartmann vases, was the vessel’s embedded motif of an old man’s bearded face on the neck of the bottle.
 Often, these containers were also used as occult witch bottles with the purpose of expelling evil spirits.
 By playfully adapting this stylistic expression to her own vases, Raben Davidsen introduces the association to the ghostly and spiritual in her work, surrounding the old tradition with a modern mystique.

 About Cathrine Raben Davidsen

 Danish visual artist Cathrine Raben Davidsen (b.
 1972) trained at the Royal Danish Academy of Fine Arts and at academies in Holland and Italy.
 She works primarily with painting, drawing, printmaking and ceramics.
-She has held several group and solo exhibitions in Denmark and abroad and is represented in a wide range of museums and well reputed private collections.
-She has made costumes and sets for the Royal Danish Ballet and has been awarded many prestigious prizes and grants.
 In Cathrine Raben Davidsen’s art, she explores mythologies, traditions, and stories that draw lines back to the great Master of Art History as well as the existential and philosophical thinking of our own time.
-For more info visit: www.cathrinerabendavidsen.com
+For more information visit: www.cathrinerabendavidsen.com